“The only thing permanent about our behavior patterns, is our belief that they are so.”

-While I was skeptical at first about wasting time learning and testing yet another method, I consulted with my community and found that some of them had gotten good results from Feldenkrais.
+While I was skeptical at first about wasting time learning and testing yet another method, I consulted with my community.
+I found that some of them had actually gotten good results from Feldenkrais.
 Despite some groaning that I had to commit another 1 hour a week, for 8 weeks, to something else, I put on my fearless experimenter hat and hoped for the best.

 What is The Feldenkrais Method?

 Feldenkrais is a form of movement re-education; it aims to improve our self-awareness of the way our bodies move.
 Based on the theory that mind and body are interrelated, Feldenkrais explores how our ongoing physical or psychological patterns may constrain us.
 The goal is to move beyond these constraints to improve our posture, flexibility, and coordination.

 Each body part should participate fully in every action, so no single part experiences overdue stress.
 The overall result?
 Reduced pain and increased wellness.

 The underlying concept of The Feldenkrais Method is to work smarter, rather than harder, by remaining within your comfort zone.
 Slow repetitions of small movements aid in developing new patterns to replace inefficient habits.